 Call every Mexican restaurant/deli/store in your phone book and find one that sells the masa pre-prepared.
 Some may call it cheating, but it makes this process much more managable.
 You just have to stir in the stock and red sauce and you’re ready.
 If you have to, buy masa flour near the wheat flour in the grocery store (directions are on the package).

 You will need a big pot on the stove with a steamer basket and lid.
 Three pots going is best if you can get them.
 You will also need a kettle or additional pot to keep water boiling to fill steamers, as well as tongs for removing tamales.

 Cover the table with a big vinyl picnic tablecloth.
 Put a bunch of big spoons and spatulas and some damp kitchen towels on the table.
 You will need A LOT of bowls for everyone to be able to reach the masa and filling, plus empty steamer baskets.

 (Recipes after the jump)

 This seems much harder than it is.
 It will be simple as you do it, but I don’t want to forget any detail you may need.
 Be flexible with quantities, you may need more red sauce or meat or masa depending on how fat you make the tamales.
 Most of all, have fun!
 It’s always a great bonding experience.
 Your first tamales will be goofy and fall apart – just laugh.
-Some end up pencil thin or “pregant” looking – that is the beauty of homemade.
+Some end up pencil thin or “pregnant” looking – that is the beauty of homemade.
 This is a “starter” recipe…we usually order 25 pounds of masa.

-You can fill the tamales with chicken, chile verde, pork shoulder, Jack cheese and green chiles, or even make sweet ones.
+You can also fill the tamales with chicken, chile verde, pork shoulder, Jack cheese and green chiles, or even make sweet ones.